Linearly Constrained Diffusion Implicit Models: Results and Experiments

 \subsection{Numerical Results on FFHQ and ImageNet}

-We evaluate CDIM on the FFHQ-1k \citep{ffhq} and ImageNet-1k \citep{imagenet} validation sets, both widely used benchmarks for assessing diffusion methods for inverse problems.
+We evaluate CDIM on the FFHQ-1k \citep{ffhq} and ImageNet-1k \citep{imagenet} validation sets.
 Each dataset contains 256 × 256 RGB images scaled to the range [0, 1].
 The tasks include 4x super-resolution, box inpainting, Gaussian deblur, and random inpainting.
 Details of each task are included in the appendix.
-For all tasks, we apply zero-centered Gaussian observational noise with $\sigma = 0.05$.
-To ensure fair comparisons, we use identical pre-trained diffusion models used in the baseline methods: for FFHQ we use the network from \cite{dps} and for ImageNet we use the network from \cite{dhariwal2021diffusion}.
-We use multiple metrics to measure the quality of the generated outputs: Frechet Inception Distance (FID) \citep{fid} and Learned Perceptual Image Patch Similarity (LPIPS) \citep{lpips}.
+For all tasks, we apply zero-centered Gaussian measurement noise with $\sigma = 0.05$.
+To ensure fair comparisons, use identical pre-trained diffusion models used in the baseline methods: for FFHQ we use the network from \cite{dps} and for ImageNet we use the network from \cite{dhariwal2021diffusion}.
+We report Frechet Inception Distance (FID) \citep{fid} and Learned Perceptual Image Patch Similarity (LPIPS) \citep{lpips} with peak signal-to-noise ratio (PSNR) results in Appendix~\ref{app:psnr_results}.
 All experiments are carried out on a single Nvidia A100 GPU.

 In Table \ref{tab:results1} we compare CDIM with several other inverse solvers using the FID and LPIPS metrics on the FFHQ dataset.
-We present results using both our KL divergence optimization method (Algorithm~\ref{alg:ours_kl}) and our $L^2$ optimization method (Algorithm~\ref{alg:ours_l2}) with early stopping.
-For these experiments, we present results with $T'=50$ and $K=3$ as well as $T'=25$ and $K=1$ labeled as "fast".
+We present results using our method with both $T'=25$ denoising steps and $T'=50$ denoising steps.
+In all cases we use $c=0.1$ for the number of standard deviations in the stopping criteria.
 For ImageNet results please see Appendix \ref{app:imagenet_results}.